sagemath/sagewiki_to_gh-2022-10-10/days77/projects.md

 afternoon (Germany time), but I am basically free all day Tuesday (and I wake up early).
 Thursday or Friday works too from Berlin''

+François Bissey from sage-on-gentoo: I would be happy to join some brainstorming session remotely from New Zealand.
+At the time of the meeting I will be 11 hours ahead if I am not mistaken.
+9am for you will be 8pm for me, and 8pm for you will be 7am the next day for me.
+So I may able to connect during your morning for a little bit and if you have late (10pm+) sessions.

 === SageMath Live ===

   * SageDebianLive